 Campus Takeover focuses on college and university campuses because they are natural hubs for student engagement.
 By centering our efforts on campuses, we are able to help students realize their identities as voters, remove common barriers from civic engagement, and create a culture of voting and non-partisan civic engagement on campuses that students are likely to carry with them long after they graduate.

-The Campus Takeover team, co-led by the Alliance for Youth Organizing and the Students Learn Students Vote Coalition, provides specialized resources and support to college campuses through toolkits, webinars, and mini grants.
+The Campus Takeover team, led by the Students Learn Students Vote Coalition and created in partnership with the Alliance for Youth Organizing, provides specialized resources and support to college campuses through toolkits, webinars, and more!
 Student organizations, campus offices, and community organizations are all welcome to partner and receive resources.

 Each of these toolkits provides campuses and organizations with a step-by-step guide for how to run a successful Civic Holiday event on your college campus.
 Toolkits include resources and strategies for planning your event, recruiting volunteers, communications, event execution, and so much more.